 You might think that the only way to know how content will perform is by writing and posting it.
 But what if there was a way to know how your content performs before it gets posted?

 Fortunately, you can do this by using social media.
-Many companies call this B2B content strategy “content auditioning.”
+Many companies call this B2B content marketing strategy “content auditioning.”
 The process to do this is simple.

 First, gather the ideas for content that your company has.